 2. Rule Enforcement

-Every member of the HOA must follow these rules.
-The HOA board is responsible for enforcing the rules by issuing violation notices and penalizing offenders.
-This ensures the community is orderly and preserves the HOA’s aesthetic appeal.
+Every member of the HOA/COA must follow these rules.
+The board is responsible for enforcing the rules by issuing violation notices and penalizing offenders.
+This ensures the community is orderly and preserves the community’s aesthetic appeal.

 3. Common Area Maintenance